jaffarkeikei/kwecare-bridge-health/src/components/ai-assistant/README.md

-# KweCare AI Doctor Assistant
+# KweCare AI Health Assistants

-This module implements a personalized AI health assistant that provides patients with tailored medical advice based on their health records and personal information.
+This module implements personalized AI health assistants that provide patients and healthcare providers with tailored medical information based on their specific contexts.

 ## Features

 - **Personalized Health Advice**: Uses patient-specific data to provide contextual responses
+- **Provider Clinical Support**: Offers healthcare providers insights on patient data and clinical alerts
-- **Chat Interface**: Natural conversational interface for patients to ask health questions
+- **Chat Interface**: Natural conversational interface for interacting with the AI assistants
 - **Google Gemini Integration**: Powered by Google's Gemini AI for advanced language understanding
 - **Cultural Sensitivity**: Designed to respect cultural preferences and contexts
-- **Medical Record Integration**: Access to patient records for informed responses
+- **Medical Record Integration**: Access to patient and provider records for informed responses

 ## Components

+### Patient-Facing Components

-### 1. PersonalDoctorButton
+#### 1. PersonalDoctorButton

-A UI component that displays the AI Doctor button in the header and manages the modal state.
+A UI component that displays the AI Doctor button for patients and manages the modal state.

 ```tsx
 import { PersonalDoctorButton } from "@/components/ai-assistant";